 The drop-off point in the morning is the side driveway at Walsh Hall.
 When dropping children off at the Walsh Hall driveway, please pull all the way to the front of the line to accommodate more cars.
 Cars bringing students to St. Charles should stay to the right and follow the flow of traffic around to Walsh Hall.
-Cars going to Alter High School should stay to the left.
+All vehicle traffic enters the property off David Road.
 If your high school student is dropping off a younger sibling here at St. Charles they must stay to the right and follow the traffic to Walsh Hall.